Saxagliptin/dapagliflozin (By mouth)

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, high cholesterol, or a history of pancreas problems, genital yeast or urinary tract infections, or bladder cancer.
-Tell your doctor if you are on a low-salt diet or if you drink alcohol, or if you are scheduled to have surgery.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, high cholesterol, or a history of heart failure, pancreas problems, genital yeast or urinary tract infections, or bladder cancer.
+Tell your doctor if you are on a low-salt diet, if you drink alcohol, or if you are scheduled to have surgery.

 - This medicine may cause the following problems: